Single Touch Payroll (STP) was first introduced by the Australian Government in July of 2018.

 Business sometimes changes their business structure or software which produces new business management software or payroll ID’s.

-It is proposed that business will now be able to provide these ID’s to the ATO to help reduce and fix issues with duplicate income statements in an employee’s MyGov account.
+It is proposed that businesses will now be able to provide these ID’s to the ATO to help reduce and fix issues with duplicate income statements in an employee’s MyGov account.

 Note: These are proposed measures and are subject to the passage of legislation.